 Are you guys ready for this The Mean Green Detox Salad?
 Monday?
 January?

 The first Monday of the new year…work…life…reality?

-I feel like today’s the day that we are probably all ready to get back to a little healthiness in our lives.
-I mean, let’s be honest none of us were really ready to jump right in to healthy eating on the weekend after New Year’s, right?
+I feel like today is the day that we are probably all ready to get back to a little healthiness in our lives.
+Let’s be honest none of us were really ready to jump right into healthy eating on the weekend after New Year’s, right?
 I surely wasn’t, so today, January 4th, we’re going there.
 We’re talking health food, but really freaking good health food!

 Actually, we will be talking about healthy food all-month long, and you guys, it’s going to be SO good.
 I have a lot of colorful and delicious recipes that I cannot wait to share with you all.
 But first, this salad and a little catching up!